bjcairns/ukbschemas/README.md

 `TRUE`), or prevents this (`FALSE`), or if not specified and the session is interactive (`interactive() == TRUE`) then the user is prompted to decide.

+**Note:** If you have created a schemas database with an earlier version of ukbschemas, it should be possible to load that database with the latest version of `load_db()`, which (currently) should load any SQLite database, regardless of contents.

 #### Load-Save workflow